Pacific Junior Hockey League: Teams

 The league announced plans to subdivide into two tiers beginning in the 2025–26 season.
 Tier one would include the Burnaby Steelers, Chilliwack Jets, Coastal Tsunami, Delta Ice Hawks, Langley Trappers, Richmond Sockeyes and Ridge Meadows Flames.
 Tier two would include the Abbotsford Pilots, Aldergrove Ironmen, Mission City Outlaws, North Vancouver Wolf Pack, Port Coquitlam Trailblazers, Port Moody Panthers, Surrey Knights, White Rock Whalers and a new expansion team to be based in Cloverdale.
 However, when a vote was held at the 2025 annual general meeting to approve the changes, it failed to pass by the required two-thirds majority, with 8 members voting for and 7 voting against.
 The members that voted against the restructuring were those that would have been designated as tier two.

+Despite the two tier proposal being voted down, the 2025–26 season would see the two divisions divided along the proposed tier lines, with the Tom Shaw being de-facto Tier 1 and the Harold Brittain Tier 2.
+Ridge Meadows, Langley and Chilliwack would move to the Tom Shaw conference, and White Rock, North Vancouver and Port Moody would change to the Harold Brittain to even out both conferences at 8.

 The Cloverdale expansion franchise was voted down also.
 An official statement from the league said that the Cloverdale franchise had "not been able to satisfy necessary league bylaws in order to operate as a member club in good standing".
 A lawsuit was filed on behalf of the seven would-be tier two franchises alleging that the league acted in "an oppressive and unfairly prejudicial manner" in relation to the cancellation of the Cloverdale expansion.
 On 18 September 2025, news media reported that the Cloverdale team had been reinstated.